 1 or more telephone books – How many you need will depend upon how high you want your footrest and the size of the phone book(s) you have on hand.

-Duct tape - How many rolls will depend upon the finished size of your foot rest and if you want to make a design with more than one color or design of Duck Tape (check them out here.)
+Duck Brand Tape - How many rolls will depend upon the finished size of your foot rest and if you want to make a design with more than one color or design of

 Dog Project Manager - I recruited Lacey